SDokmanovic/Artificial-Intelligence-for-Trading/README.md

 ## Project 5 - Sentiment Analysis using Natural Language Processing (NLP):
 * Applied natural language processing on corporate 10k filings.
 The data was cleaned and underwent text processing, feature extraction and modeling.
 Sentiment word lists were used with bag-of-words and TF-IDF to generate company specific sentiments.
 Alpha factors were then created based on how these sentiments evolve over time and were evaluated using various techniques.
 * Project link:
+## Project 6 - Sentiment Analysis with Neural Networks:
+* Constructed and trained a deep neural network to process and interpret news data.
+The network included embedding and LSTM layers and was used for sentiment classification.
+* Project link:
+## Project 7 - Combining Signals for Enhanced Alpha:
+* Combined multiple alpha signals together using a random forest for enhanced alpha.
+Applied various techniques to evaluate its performance and explored different solutions to the problem of overlapping samples.
+* Project link:
+## Project 8 - Backtesting:
+* Built a realistic backtester that uses raw Barra data to generate alpha factors and risk factors.
+The backtester makes use of portfolio optimisations that consider transaction costs.
+Used performance attribution to identify the major drivers of the portfolio’s profit-and-loss (PnL).
+* Project link: